Risk and QuickBooks 2013

 Experiment.
 You absolutely need to experiment with your assumptions.
-Make changes and see how those changes impact both the cash flow and rate of return measurements.
+Make changes, and see how those changes affect both the cash flow and rate of return measurements.

 Think about the discount rate that you use.
 It should implicitly take into consideration the risk that an investment makes you face.
 A finance professor once said, “Your discount rate should equal the rate of return that similarly risky investments produce.”
 There is tremendous wisdom in this simple guideline.

 In other words, if you’re looking at a very risky investment, that investment should be compared with the hoped-for higher rates of return that other, similarly risky investments deliver.
 You would never pick an investment that, given its risk level, delivers an inferior rate of return.